stefan-niculae/intervening-in-coevolution/docs/blog.md

 We provide a few full episode rollouts for various model pairs, to get a better sense of what behaviors agents are exhibiting.

-> *Note:* gifs cannot be visualized in the PDF version of this report.
-Access the online link to see them.

 **Vanilla vs Vanilla:**

 ![img](https://lh5.googleusercontent.com/_4FaidjFQQaIFoFOr0WyiaTIuWr5YH815WTkJypfuFk4nsBW01LVj73WwqNEFj6pmL4D-iDacG6t9ggX1gAHC5GWZ1S0Y06Ajc7tja8fjo2muYCJ1HVw7SURYnrwDnagbvYB1f6zqM4)